daniol/lvm-ssh-transfer/README.md

 `./lvm-ssh-transfer.sh --group vg0 --volume myvol --dest root@192.168.1.2 --verify`

-This does the same but adding integrity protection.
+This does the same but checking the integrity of the transferred data.

 ## Installation
 Just download the file `lvm-ssh-transfer.sh` to the source server and execute it.
 Make sure the .sh file has execution rights.